OsomePteLtd/principles/src/git.md

 - Reference related Jira tickets
 - Add screenshots or API examples if applicable

-But keep in mind that the description will be used as the body of the final squashed commit by default.
-When merging, make sure to remove everything apart from the summary from the **Extended description** field.
+### Merging PRs

+When merging, only leave the PR title as the commit message.
+If there is any important context, you can copy it over from PR description, but make sure it looks good as plaintext (there’s no Markdown in commit messages).

 > [!NOTE]
-> In your repo settings, make sure to set the **Default commit message** for squash merging in your repository to **Pull request title and description**.
+> In your repo settings, make sure to set the **Default commit message** for squash merging in your repository to **Pull request title only**.

 ### PR reviews